mvolkmann/blog/src/meteor.md

    </form>
    ```

-1. Add the following inside the `script` tag in `client/App.svelte`:
+1. Add the following inside the `script` element in `client/App.svelte`:

    ```js
    let text = '';